 Scheduled Orders

-1. Log in to Control Center
+1. Log into Control Center

 2. Choose Point of Sale